Registration details can be found in the TLD reference chart.

 Changes of Ownership

-Changing the listed registrant of a .FR name must be confirmed by both the current and new registrant.
-Previously the registry would send emails to losing and gaining registrant but recently, due to a change, this is now facilitated by the registrar/reseller.
+Changing any details of the listed registrant of a .FR name must be confirmed by both the current and new registrant.
+There is no charge for this operation.

 You can use the following steps to start a change of ownership: